Since April 2017, the installation of half-hourly electricity meters has been a requirement of the current P272 Ofgem legislation.

 The only distinguishable difference is that Half Hourly meters automatically transmit overall and precise data to your current energy supplier every 30 minutes, which will then be stored for further analysis.
 This gives energy suppliers the ability to provide consumers with clear and accurate bills.

-As opposed to domestic consumers and SMEs, Half Hourly meters and settlements provide businesses with the privilege of having access to more data about their energy usage, which can be used as an advantage to save money.
+Half Hourly meters and settlements provide businesses with the privilege of having access to more data.
+This can be used as an advantage to save money.

 Do I Have a Half Hourly Meter?